Global Majority Consensus by Local Majority Polling on Graphs of a Given Degree Sequence: Graphs of a Given Degree Sequence: Graph Model

 Let $0<\k\le 1$ be constant, $0<c<1/8$ be constant and let $\g = (\sqrt{\log n}/\th)^{1/3}$.
-We suppose the degree sequence \textbf{d} satisfies the following conditions: \begin{description} \item[(i)] Average degree $\th=o(\sqrt{\log n})$. \item[(ii)]Minimum degree $\delta \geq 3$. \item[(iii)] Let $d$ be such that $n_d=\k n+o(n)$.
+We suppose the degree sequence \textbf{d} satisfies the following conditions: \begin{description} \item[(i)] Average degree $\th=o(\sqrt{\log n})$. \item[(ii)]Minimum degree $\delta \geq 3$. \item[(iii)] Let $d\geq 5$ be such that $n_d=\k n+o(n)$.
 We call $d$ the {\em effective minimum degree}. \item[(iv)] Number of little vertices {$\displaystyle\sum_{j= \delta}^{d-1} n_j=O(n^{c(d-1)/d})$}; a vertex $v$ is \emph{little} if $d(v)\leq d-1$. \item[(v)] Maximum degree $\Delta =O(n^{c(d-1)/d})$. \item[(vi)] Upper tail size {$\displaystyle \sum_{j=\g\th}^\D n_j=O(\D)$}. \end{description}

 Any degree sequence with constant maximum degree, and for which $d=\d$ is nice.
-The conditions hold in particular, for $d$-regular graphs, $d \ge 3, \;d=\d=o(\sqrt{\log n})$, as condition (iii) holds with $\k=1$.
+The conditions hold in particular, for $d$-regular graphs, $d \ge 5, \;d=\d=o(\sqrt{\log n})$, as condition (iii) holds with $\k=1$.
 The spaces of graphs we consider are somewhat more general.
-The condition nice, allows for example, bi-regular graphs where half the vertices are degree $d \ge 3$ and half of degree $\Delta=o(\sqrt{\log n})$.
+The condition nice allows, for example, bi-regular graphs where half the vertices are degree $d \ge 5$ and half of degree $\Delta=o(\sqrt{\log n})$.

-Condition (ii) ensures connectivity.
+Condition (ii) ensures connectivity with high probability.
 Conditions (i), (iv), (v) and (vi) allow the structural properties in Lemma \ref{lightCPC} to be inferred via the configuration model, as was done in \cite{CovDS}.
-The effective minimum degree condition (iii), ensures that some entry in the degree sequence occurs order $n$ times.
+The effective minimum degree condition (iii), ensures that some entry in the degree sequence occurs order $n$ times, and our analysis requires $d \geq 5$.
+In the conclusion, we shall discuss relaxing this condition. \begin{definition} A {\em nice} degree sequence \textbf{d} is one that satisfies conditions (i)--(vi) above, and we apply the same adjective to any graph $G \in \mathcal{G}_n(\textbf{d})$ with a nice \textbf{d}. \end{definition}